sigmundklaa/attack-and-defend/README.md

-# Attack-and-Defend-Mission

-Attack and Defend is a gamemode built off of Gal Zohar's Dynamic Take and Secure (DTAS).
+This repo contains source code for an abandonded project of mine, an attempt at an improved version of Gal Zohar's Dynamic Take and Secure gamemode for Arma 3.
-Everything in this repository is developed by him, unless stated otherwise in the top comments of the files